CIDRAM/Docs/readme.en.md

 ### 5. <a name="SECTION5"></a>CONFIGURATION OPTIONS

-The following is a list of the directives available to CIDRAM in the `config.ini` configuration file, along with a description of the purpose of these directives.
+The following is a list of the directives available to CIDRAM in the `config.yml` configuration file, along with a description of the purpose of these directives.

 ```
 Configuration (v3)